clairesunstudio/clairesun-netlify-app-new/src/pages/about/index.md

     front end developer who is experienced in building human-centered, data-driven digital products for the public good.
 I work cross-functionally, lead and contribute to complex projects from inception to completion.
-My crossover between design and dev has put me in a unique position and enables my specialization in data visualization/storytelling, designing for accessibility, and building/managing design systems. "
+My crossover between design and dev has put me in a unique position and enabled my specialization in data visualization/storytelling, designing for accessibility, and building/managing design systems. "
   Title: Hybrid UX Designer + Developer, Design System Evangelist, Creative